syncfusion-content/wpf-docs/wpf/Tile-View/Maximize-TileViewItem.md

 ## Show maximize button only on mouse hover

 If you want to show the maximize button only by mouse hover on the particular `TileViewItem`, use the [IsMinMaxButtonOnMouseOverOnly](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.TileViewControl~IsMinMaxButtonOnMouseOverOnly.html) propery value as `true`.
-The default value of `IsMinMaxButtonOnMouseOverOnly` proeprty is `false`.
+The default value of `IsMinMaxButtonOnMouseOverOnly` property is `false`.

 {% tabs %}
 {% highlight XAML %}